jacomyal/sigma.js/README.md

 ### External Dependencies

+Linkurious.js comes with no external dependencies, making it compatible with any Javascript framework and libraries.
+We integrate it with [Angular.js](https://angularjs.org/) in a Linkurious product.

-Some plugins may require external dependencies.
+A few plugins may require external dependencies.
 Please check their README files.

 ### Contributing